Mitotow/HardcoreRedemption/README.md

 ## Features

-- Ban a player if he die
+- Ban a player if they die.

-- Revive (unBan) a player with the "RedemptionTotem"
+- Revive (unban) a player with the 'Redemption Totem'.

 ## Craft of RedemptionTotem